dogmaticcentral/ABCA4-faf/README.md

 ![roi_mask.png](doc/roi_mask.png)

 (this is a rather extreme example where a good chunk of the fundus view was obscured by eyelids / eyelashes.)

+`faf08_mask_creation.py -l` will create a larger mask, to be used in deciding where to take a sample that represents the background distribution of intensities.

+## Selecting reference (background region)